StemmlerSisters/Home/accepted/2024/unified-vs-settings.md

 #### Error messages

-When the `NuGet.Config` has an invalid value, the UI will show a blank selection, or unchecked checkbox, and will be accompanied by a simple error message indicating that the value in the backing store was somehow invalid.
+When the `NuGet.Config` has an invalid value, the UI will show a blank selection, or an indeterminate state checkbox, and will be accompanied by a simple error message indicating that the value in the backing store was somehow invalid.

 Any action taken inside the USX page will overwrite that invalid value in the backing store (`NuGet.Config`) according to `NuGet.Configuration`.

-For any fatal errors, such as unable to load the `NuGet.Config` at all due to parsing errors, or similar, then an error message will be shown under the "General" section label.
+For any fatal errors, such as unable to load the `NuGet.Config` at all due to parsing errors, or similar, the following will occur:

+- An error message will be shown under the "General" section label.
+- All the edit controls in the section become disabled; the user cannot interact with them while in an error state.
+- The error state can be cleared by if the `NuGet.Config` is modified externally to VS.

 #### Help icons